GameServerManagers/LinuxGSM-Docs/Usage.md

 ./gameserver details
 ````

-# Configuring your server
+# Configuring a Server

-Your server starts, great!
-You might now want to customize some settings.

 ## Config Files

-Most servers use a configuration file to alter most settings.
+Most servers use a configuration file to alter settings.
 Whenever possible, LinuxGSM provides an enhanced default config file from https://github.com/GameServerManagers/Game-Server-Configs
 If there is one, the [[details]] command will provide you with config file's location.